nulogy/design-system/css/readme.md

 # @nulogy/css
-This package allows you to write CSS using Nulogy Design tokens.
+This package provides sass variables and atomic CSS classes for writing CSS using Nulogy design tokens.

 ## Usage

 ### Development
-`yarn start` will watch *.scss files, compile them to nds-dev.css and launch a storybook dev environment [localhost:8080](http://localhost:8080)
+`yarn start` will watch `*.scss` files, compile them to `nds-dev.css` and launch a storybook dev environment at [http://localhost:8080](http://localhost:8080)

 ### Production
 `yarn build` will rebuild nds.css.